Text by Olya Karlovich

 Combining compelling storytelling and simulation is the primary formal challenge of Life After BOB and its future episodes (Life After BOB is a planned eight-part anime miniseries).
 Speaking about the difficulties he encountered while bridging these techniques, Ian Cheng explains: Simulations are like kids, pets or a park.
 You set up the initial conditions, help steer its character a bit in its infancy, and then let it go and surprise you.
 On the other hand, storytelling is very precise and deterministic.
 When you experience a story, you want to trust that its drama is satisfying and meaningful.

 While working on the project, the artist also had to take into account that the film and simulations have different temporality.
 He notes that combining them in one work is like playing with flickering.
 A viewer lives in the cinema very intensely, captured by plot twists.
-But when it comes to simulation, people take it in a relaxed way, their eyes wandering over various details and slow-evolving changes.
+But when it comes to simulation, people take it relaxed, their eyes wandering over various details and slow-evolving changes.

 Life After BOB was entirely created on the Unity video game engine, so the animation is generated afresh for every viewing.
 No one has made such a long film using this tech solution before.
 Conversely, Cheng dreamed of a production environment where rapid iteration was encouraged and updates were the norm.